pullup-mobile/pullup_frontend/README.md

 ```
 export PATH=[PATH_TO_FLUTTER_SDK]/flutter/bin:$PATH
 ```
-"PATH_TO_FLUTTER_SDK" will be the path to flutter repo that was cloned.
+"PATH_TO_FLUTTER_SDK" will be the path to the Flutter repo that was cloned.
 Press ":" followed by "wq".
 Press enter.
-5. To ensure flutter has been succesfully installed, run:
+5. To ensure Flutter has been succesfully installed, run:
 ```
 flutter --version
 ```
+6. Open Android Studio and press "Configure".
+Select "SDK Manager".
+Select "Plugins" and "Marketplace".
+Search "Flutter".
+Click on "Install".
+Once installed, restart Android Studio.